M02 Customer Segmentation, Unsupervised

 This is the same K-Means model used in Fig. 02.2.
 The inset re-projects through the same PCA so the "you" dot lives in the same space as the scatter above.

-§ VII · FIG. 02.4 Segment profiles
+§ VII · M02.4 Segment profiles

 One card per cluster.
 The small bars show where each segment's median customer lands on the overall distribution for Recency, Frequency, and Monetary.
 The revenue-vs-customers bar tells you whether the segment is pulling its weight.

-§ VIII · FIG. 02.5 Campaign ROI simulator
+§ VIII · M02.5 Campaign ROI simulator

 Pick a segment, set a per-customer campaign cost and an expected lift multiplier.
-The baseline response rate is the segment's own measured 60-day repurchase rate — not a fabricated number.
+The baseline response rate is the segment's own measured 60-day repurchase rate, not a fabricated number.
 The ROI math and all intermediates are computed live.

 size × repurchase rate